 Vehicles are a source of multidisciplinary challenges for technicians and scientists.
-The industry needs automotive engineers with a background in mechanics, electronics, computer science and chemistry.
+The industry needs automotive engineers with a background in mechanics, electronics, computer science and human machine interaction.
 As a future automotive engineer, you need to have knowledge of all of these areas.
 Based on a systems approach, our MSc program Automotive Technology provides multidisciplinary knowledge for today's high-tech automotive industry.

 With no other comparable programs in Europe, our Master of Automotive Technology program offers you an outstanding starting point for a successful career in the automotive industry.

 The independent judgment by the NVAO strengthens higher education institutions in their quality culture.
 On the basis of the judgments of NVAO higher education programmes are recognized and students receive a legally recognized degree.
 In the Netherlands, NVAO assesses the internal quality assurance pursued by universities and the quality of the programmes they provide.